microsoft/MRTK3-iet-tutorials/README.md

 ## Getting Started with the MRTK3 in-editor tutorials

 1. Install Unity 2021.3.4f1
-1. Clone this repository to your computer
+1. Clone this repository to your computer.
-1. Open the cloned project "MRTK3-iet-tutorials" with Unity 2021.3.4f1
+1. Open the cloned project "MRTK3-iet-tutorials" with Unity 2021.3.4f1.
 1. You should see a **Tutorials** window on the right side of your screen that contains a list of seven tutorials.
 If not, on the menu bar, select **Tutorial** > **Show Tutorials**.
 * In the **Tutorials** window, select the tutorial you want to proceed with.